 Safeguard our democracy.
 Support our effort to develop and disseminate free public courses in news literacy, known as MOOCs, so you can understand truth from fiction in our complicated digital information.

 Donate Online: Donate through the Stony Brook Campaign

 Send a check made out to the Stony Brook Foundation:

-School of Journalism – Center for News Literacy
+School of Communication and Journalism – Center for News Literacy

 Stony Brook University

 Stony Brook, NY 11794-1857

 Consider designating the School of Communication Journalism- Center for News Literacy in your Will.